liamheng/Non-IID_Medical_Image_Segmentation/README.md

 # Frequency-mixed Single-source Domain Generalization for Medical Image Segmentation

-This repository is the official implementation of [Frequency-mixed Single-source Domain Generalization for Medical Image Segmentation](https://arxiv.org/abs/2307.09005).
+This repository contains the official implementation of [Frequency-mixed Single-source Domain Generalization for Medical Image Segmentation](https://arxiv.org/abs/2307.09005).
 This work has been accepted by MICCAI 2023.

 ![](images/miccai2023.png)